-50 Key duties

-- (1) A licensed legal services provider must- - (a) have regard to the regulatory objectives, - (b) adhere to the professional principles, - (c) comply with- - (i) its approved regulator's regulatory scheme, - (ii) the terms and conditions of its licence. - (2) A licensed provider must seek to ensure that every designated or other person who is- - (a) within the licensed provider, and - (b) subject to a professional code of conduct, complies with the code of conduct. - (3) A licensed provider must have within it-
+VALID FROM 02/07/2012 50 Key duties (1) A licensed legal services provider must- (a) have regard to the regulatory objectives, adhere to the professional principles, (b) comply with-(c) (i) its approved regulator's regulatory scheme, (ii) the terms and conditions of its licence.
+(2) A licensed provider must seek to ensure that every designated or other person who is-(a) within the licensed provider, and (b) subject to a professional code of conduct, complies with the code of conduct.
+(3) A licensed provider must have within it- (a) a Head of Legal Services (see section 51), and (b) either-(i) a Head of Practice (see section 52), or (ii) a Practice Committee (see section 53).
+(4) A licensed provider must ensure that the following positions are not left unoccupiedthat of its Head of Legal Services, and (a) that (as the case may be)- (b) (i) of its Head of Practice, or

-- (a) a Head of Legal Services (see section 51), and - (b) either- - (i) a Head of Practice (see section 52), or - (ii) a Practice Committee (see section 53). - (4) A licensed provider must ensure that the following positions are not left unoccupied- - (a) that of its Head of Legal Services, and - (b) that (as the case may be)- - (i) of its Head of Practice, or - (ii) within its Practice Committee by virtue of section 53(3). - (5) However, the same person may (at the same time) be a licensed provider's Head of Legal Services and also its Head of Practice.
+- (ii) within its Practice Committee by virtue of section 53(3). - (5) However, the same person may (at the same time) be a licensed provider's Head of Legal Services and also its Head of Practice.